 Aidan Cowley received his B.Sc in Computer Applications and M.Eng in Electronic Systems from Dublin City University, Ireland, in 2004 and 2005 respectively, and a Ph.D in 2011.
 Subsequently he went on to work as a researcher and lecturer at the National Centre for Plasma Science and Technology (NCPST), Dublin City University, Ireland.
 There, his research activities included novel optoelectronic materials, crystal growth, thermoelectrics, plasma deposition and metrology as well as renewable energy systems.
 In 2014, Dr. Cowley joined the European Space Agency as a Research Fellow, stationed at the European Astronaut Centre in Cologne, Germany.
 There he is conducting research into energy generation and storage solutions for future lunar and cis-lunar missions, in-situ resource utilization (ISRU) as well as investigating disruptive technologies such as additive manufacturing and their potential as an exploration enabling technology.

-Leo Teeney is an Aerospace Engineer, currently attending the Singularity University LaunchPad program at the NASA Ames Research Park in California.
-Previously, he worked as a Research Engineer under the Young Graduate Trainee program at the ESA European Astronaut Centre in Cologne, Germany, where he worked on projects investigating in-space energy storage and potential ISRU applications for radiation protection on the Moon.
-In 2016 he was named in Forbes magazine’s ’30 under 30 Europe’ list in recognition of his work.
+Leo Teeney is a Young Graduate Trainee at the ESA European Astronaut Centre in Cologne, Germany, where he is working on projects investigating in-space energy storage and potential ISRU applications for radiation protection on the Moon.
 He received a Master’s in Aerospace Engineering from the University of Manchester, UK, in 2013 and a Master’s in Space Studies from the International Space University, France, in 2014.
 During his studies he worked in the Airbus UK Future Projects Office and for Atkins Aerospace, and for the Team Hakuto Google Lunar XPrize rover at Tohoku University in Sendai, Japan.
 Leo has worked on numerous space mission concept studies including the University of Stuttgart Institut für Raumfahrtsysteme Space Station Design Workshop, in 2015, and is a past winner of the American Institute of Aeronautics and Astronautics (AIAA) Undergraduate Individual Design Competition for his project “Low-cost Access to Space Booster Aircraft”.

 Dr. Barbara Imhof is a principal, managing director, project manager and design architect at LIQUIFER Systems Group.
 She earned her PhD in Architecture in 2006 with dissertation title: ‘An Architectural Approach to a Long Duration Human Space Mission; Case study: Human Mission to Mars’ and a Master’s in Space Studies from the International Space University in Strasbourg, France in 1997.
 Her expertise also includes business development, systems design, human factors, interdisciplinary research, international cooperation and teaching.